WillSkates/pop/README.md

 ### How

-To install, just clone and run the build script:
+To install, first clone the repository and then run the build script:

 ```bash
 git clone https://github.com/WillSkates/pop.git